spatial-model-editor/spatial-model-editor/ci/README.md

 ## To release a new version

-- Ensure that the [CMakeLists.txt](https://github.com/spatial-model-editor/spatial-model-editor/blob/main/CMakeLists.txt#L7) version number matches the one in [setup.py](https://github.com/spatial-model-editor/spatial-model-editor/blob/main/setup.py#L95)
+- Ensure that the [CMakeLists.txt](https://github.com/spatial-model-editor/spatial-model-editor/blob/main/CMakeLists.txt#L7) version number matches the one in [pyproject.toml](https://github.com/spatial-model-editor/spatial-model-editor/blob/main/pyproject.toml#L7)

 - Tag this commit on main with the same version number `x.y.z`

-- Github Actions will run and generate [Github](https://github.com/spatial-model-editor/spatial-model-editor/releases) & [PyPI](https://pypi.org/project/sme/) releases
+- Github Actions will run and generate [Github and PyPI](https://github.com/spatial-model-editor/spatial-model-editor/releases) releases

 - Documentation at [readthedocs](https://spatial-model-editor.readthedocs.io) will be updated